c-d-a2/Azure-Honeynet/README.md

 ## Introduction

 In this project, I created a mini honeynet in Azure.
 I ingested log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, applied some security controls (NIST 800-53) to harden the environment, measureed metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+I measured some security metrics in the insecure environment for 24 hours, applied some security controls (NIST 800-53) to harden the environment, measured metrics for another 24 hours, then showed the results below.
+The metrics that are displayed are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)